Pentu13/AwesomeAndDarkTactics/docs/_new_posts/test.md

   introduce digital sufficiency as a principle for sustainable digitalization, which they define as 'as much digitalization as necessary and as little as possible'.
-The idea is to shift towards designing longer-lasting and reparable hardware and software, only collecting necessary data and placing the user back at the center of the concerns.
+The idea is to shift towards designing longer-lasting and reparable hardware and software, only colncnlecting necessary data and placing the user back at the center of the concerns.
 t-source: >-
   *The Dark Side of Cloud and Edge Computing* by Klervie Toczé, Maël Madon,